fis/chainlance/README.md

 right win and `X` for a tie) followed by the combined score calculated as (left wins) - (right wins), ranging from -42 to 42.

-In general, seems to outperform the torquelance/chainlance compilation approaches.
+In general, seems to outperform the wrenchlance/torquelance/chainlance compilation approaches, even when discounting compilation time.
 A proper optimizing compiler for two concurrently (but in a synchronized way) running BF Joust programs is left as an exercise for the reader.

 There exists an unpublished gearlance variant that dispatches based on a (left instruction, right instruction) pair, which obviously squares the number of ops.
 In theory, this avoids some amount of jumping around.
-In practice, it seems not worth the hassle.
+In practice, it seems not worth the hassle either.

 Etymology: Chains and gears are encountered in similar places, and gearlance was based on chainlance.